-Due to the study property's topographical features, configuration, size, and accessible frontage along two public roadways, I rated the overall functional utility of the study property for various new and higher uses very good.
+Due to the study property's topographical features, configuration, size, and accessible frontage along two public roadways, I rated its overall functional utility for various new and higher uses very good.

 EXTERNALITIES

 Externalities analyses consider the cause, effect, and influences of four basic forces (social, governmental, environmental, and economic) on the value of all property types, particularly real estate.
 This is because of its fixity of location.
 Thus, the effects of externalities are typically more severe on real property than on other property types.